 These days, it’s pretty much a given that you will have someone with you in the birthing suite; whether that’s your husband, partner, friend or family member, most women have a support partner with them when they give birth.
 However, it wasn’t all that long ago that men weren’t even allowed in the birthing suite – let alone encouraged to play an active role.

 In this post I want to talk about why taking a prenatal class together with your support partner is just the first step in the role they can play in your birth.
-Whether you opt to do a hospital-based, private face-to-face childbirth classes, or an online childbirth course like our Ultimate Prenatal Program; education is just the beginning of their hugely important role.
+Whether you opt to do a hospital-based, private face-to-face childbirth classes, or an online childbirth course like our Ultimate Online Birth Course; education is just the beginning of their hugely important role.

 My Mum has told me about when my eldest sister Eliza was born and how my Dad had to fight for his right to go in and be by her side when she gave birth.
 Seriously, that was only in the 70’s!
 As a side note, it was at the same time that Mum’s obstetrician would be smoking a cigarette and he was more interested in Dad’s golf game than Mum or the baby during her check-up appointments.
 We’ve certainly come a long way!